 Most often, we take our ability to balance for granted.
 Balance is just one of those things we do when we walk, move, and go about our daily lives.
 When it’s affected by a variety of different health concerns, however, it can make everyday things difficult.
-From standing to sitting to maneuvering from one side of a room to the other, these important functions can be much harder when you experience dizziness or poor balance.
+From standing to sitting to maneuvering from one side of a room to the other, these important functions can be much harder when you experience balance impairment such as dizziness or poor balance.
+Balance issues are more common in older adults, but that doesn’t mean it’s a normal part of aging.
+Balance issues can occur in people of any age, putting them at increased risk.

 Chances are, you’ve experienced a sudden bout of dizziness or spinning at some point.
 If this occurs regularly and with similar symptoms, it’s important to see a Doctor of Audiology soon.

-At NYHD, we understand that balance deficiencies can be complex and have a lot of different causes, so it’s important to determine what’s causing your balance problems.
+At NYHD, we understand that balance disorders can be complex and have a lot of different causes, so it’s important to determine what’s causing your balance disorder.
 Many times, balance is affected by health conditions that should be treated promptly.
 During an appointment with our Doctors of Audiology, we can assess your symptoms and recommend the best course of management for you and your lifestyle.

 What is a Balance Assessment?

-A balance assessment is a set of tests that look at possible causes of balance problems.
+A balance assessment or balance test is a set of tests that look at possible causes of balance problems.
 Balance is intricately linked to the mechanisms of the ears, eyes, brain, muscles, and nerves.
 Often, a Doctor of Audiology can assess your balance ability by looking at the functions of your inner ear, nerves, and other contributing systems to see whether something might be affecting your body’s ability to sense its position and location in the space around it.
 During a balance assessment, we can perform some of the following tests:

 Comprehensive Audiological Evaluation